e271828e/Flight.jl/docs/notes/design/framework_spec.md

 This document specifies a modeling and simulation framework intended to replace `FlightCore` as the substrate for `FlightPhysics` and `FlightApps`.
 It is the normative statement of the design: what the framework *is*, in present tense.
-It is derived from `framework_design.md`, which remains the historical original and carries the full record of how the design was reached.
+It is derived from `framework_design.md`, the historical original, which carries the full record of how the design was reached and survives in git history.
 The new framework must match or surpass `FlightCore` in functionality, performance and flexibility, while being more rigorous and explicit — reducing the learning curve and the number of latent footguns for model authors.